RekhaelaNvrr/try-rbmrsa-algorithm/README.md

 <br> </br>
 How to Install rsa on Windows?
 (IMPORTANT-- !!)
-- Type "cmd" in the search bar and hit Enter to open the command line.
+- Type `cmd` in the search bar and hit Enter to open the command line.
-- Type “pip install rsa” (without quotes) in the command line and hit Enter again.
+- Type `pip install rsa` in the command line and hit Enter again.
 This installs rsa for your default Python installation.
 - The previous command may not work if you have both Python versions 2 and 3 on your computer.
-In this case, try "pip3 install rsa" or “python -m pip install rsa“.
+In this case, try `pip3 install rsa` or `python -m pip install rsa`.
 - Wait for the installation to terminate successfully.
 It is now installed on your Windows machine.